aambekar-brown/Interactive-NIfTI-Viewer/README.md

 ```

 ### Usage
-- Clone this repository or download the code files.
+- Clone this repository or download the code file.
 - Open Interactive_NIfTI_Viewer.R in RStudio or your preferred R environment.
 - Run the app by executing: